 Significance of Amavasya

-- alaya Paksha and is again a spiritually significant day.
-It is regarded as an auspicious day to do charity and begin or continue your humanitarian work.
+- Mahalaya Amavasya - Mahalaya Amavasya is observed on the last day of Mahalaya Paksha.
+It is considered an auspicious day for charity and humanitarian work.
 It usually falls in the month of September-October.
-It is also known as Pitru Paksha and is the most appropriate day to make offerings to our departed ancestors.
+It is also known as Pitru Paksha and is the most appropriate day to make offerings to departed ancestors.

 Observing Amavasya Vrat can bless one with success, prosperity, health, wealth and love.

+Amavasya Pooja done in addition to the fast, can keep all evil powers at bay and fill your home with positive energy.
 Amavasya is a day to remember our ancestors and seek their blessings. mPanchang gives you complete and accurate information about Amavasya Dates and Timings.